Purgatory House: Back Story

 Director Cindy Baer and teen writer Celeste Davis met when they were paired in the Big Brothers Big Sisters program, when Davis was 11 years old.
-By the age of 13 Davis had lost interest in school, and felt disconnected from most of the relationships in her life.
-Longing to connect with something, she began to write Purgatory House: a heartfelt screenplay portraying her real life challenges to fit in, cope with peer pressure, deal with the teen drug culture surrounding her, and find meaning for her existence.
+By the age of 13, Davis had begun to write Purgatory House: a screenplay portraying her real-life challenges to fit in, cope with peer pressure, deal with the teen drug culture surrounding her, and find meaning for her existence.
 When Davis turned 14 and landed herself in a teen shelter, Baer decided to give her a positive focus by producing Purgatory House as a movie that Davis would star in.

 In 2001, Davis became the youngest sole-credited screenwriter to have a feature film produced.